sahilrajput03/sahilrajput03/learn-google-auth.md

 - `@react-oauth/google`: [npm](https://www.npmjs.com/package/@react-oauth/google), [github](https://github.com/MomenSherif/react-oauth) (used in [sahilrajput03/react-google-oauth](https://github.com/sahilrajput03/react-google-oauth))
 - `react-google-login`: [npm](https://www.npmjs.com/package/react-google-login), [github](https://github.com/anthonyjgrove/react-google-login) **(package is no longer maintained as mentioed on its github repo)**

+## Recenlty my google cloud project was suspended

+This resulted in my Login with Google throwing error like - "The OAuth client was disabled."
+I searched for this in [ChatGPT](https://chatgpt.com/c/6a99428d-9288-83e9-8eb4-b0ee900a9510) here.
+Also, check another [ChatGPT](https://chatgpt.com/c/6a9944c9-b610-83e8-9746-f3043f6acbc5) I used to appeal to it.
+I was asked to make an appeal when I opened "Google Cloud Console" and also in an email received on 24 Aug 2026 in my Gmail.

 ## ❤️ Login with google with svelte + expressjs (latest)